 1- Know your audience.

 It’s not enough to know the basic demographics of your prospects.
 In order to really understand how they think, you need to learn as much as you can about their personalities, interests, values, opinions, and needs.
 Talk to your sales team and customer service reps for valuable insights into who your audience is and what words they use to describe their problems.
-Also, try social listening to tune into what your customers are talking about.
+Also, try social media listening to tune into what your customers are talking about.

 2 – Be seen in their search results.